b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 still, it makes sense given that we are looking for the value by which y changes when x changes by one unit.

-Once we got it, we may proceed to calculating the intercept (`a`) like so
+Once we got it, we may proceed to calculate the intercept (`a`) like so

 ```jl
 s1 = """